MatthewChildress/git-examples/README.md

 Ex - git checkout -b exampleOneB exampleOneA

-Branches of branches ar egood for minor changes like hotfixes.
+Branches of branches are good for minor changes like hotfixes.

-Be mindful that they will merge into the branch they were created from.